n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 equivalent decomposed sequence of glyphs.

-If present, these composition and decomposition substitutions must be performed before applying any other GSUB lookups, because those lookups may be written to match only the `ccmp`-substituted glyphs.
+If present, these composition and decomposition substitutions must be performed before applying any other <abbr>GSUB</abbr> lookups, because those lookups may be written to match only the `ccmp`-substituted glyphs.